Zarbuz/FileToVox/README.md

 FileToVox is a console program which allow you to convert a file into a vox file (Magicavoxel).

 Current files support:
-- .schematic
-- .png
 - .asc (Esri ASCII raster format)
 - .binvox
 - .obj
+- .ply (Binary and ASCII)
+- .png
+- .schematic
+- .tif
 - .qb (Qubicle)
-- .ply (Binary and ASCII)
 - .xyz (X Y Z R G B)

 It support world region, so you can convert a terrain bigger than 126^3 voxels !